 - Military’s loyalty to President Saleh

-- However, President Hadi was not able to solve these problems efficiently.
+- President Hadi failed to solve these problems efficiently.

 - The Houthis further took control of Sana’a, the capital of Yemen.